Desegregation busing: Civil rights movement

 The struggle to desegregate the schools received impetus from the Civil Rights Movement, whose goal was to end legal segregation in all public places.
 The movement's efforts culminated in Congress passing the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Civil Rights Act of 1968.
 Signed by President Lyndon Johnson, the three laws were intended to end discriminatory voting practices and segregation of public accommodations and housing.
 The importance of these three laws was the injection of both the legislative and executive branches joining the judiciary to promote racial integration.
 In addition, the Civil Rights Act of 1964 authorized the federal government to cut off funding if Southern school districts did not comply and also to bring lawsuits against school officials who resisted.

 One argument against the Civil Rights Act of 1964 that opponents of the proposed legislation found particularly compelling was that the bill would require forced busing to achieve certain racial quotas in schools.
 Proponents of the bill, such as Emanuel Celler and Jacob Javits, said that the bill would not authorize such measures.
 Leading sponsor Sen. Hubert Humphrey wrote two amendments specifically designed to outlaw busing.
 Humphrey said "if the bill were to compel it, it would be a violation [of the Constitution], because it would be handling the matter on the basis of race and we would be transporting children because of race".
 While Javits said any government official who sought to use the bill for busing purposes "would be making a fool of himself", two years later the Department of Health, Education and Welfare said that Southern school districts would be required to meet mathematical ratios of students by busing.

 Sociological study

-Another catalyst for the development of busing was an influential sociological report on educational equality commissioned by the U.S. government in the 1960s.
+Another catalyst for the development of busing was an sociological report on educational equality commissioned by the U.S. government in the 1960s.
 It was one of the largest studies in history, with more than 150,000 students in the sample.
 The result was a massive report of over 700 pages.
 That 1966 report—titled "Equality of Educational Opportunity" (or often simply called the "Coleman Report" after its author James Coleman)—contained many controversial findings.
 One conclusion from the study was that, while black schools in the South were not significantly underfunded as compared to white schools, and while per-pupil funding did not contribute significantly to differences in educational outcomes, socially disadvantaged black children still benefited significantly from learning in mixed-race classrooms.
 Thus, it was argued that busing (as opposed to simply increasing funding to segregated schools) was necessary for achieving racial equality.